Lolisolera/snap-game/Pseudocode.md

-## Pseudocode for snap-game
+# Pseudocode for Snap Game

-## Stage 1: Creating the Deck of Cards
+## Stage 1: Creating the deck of cards

-Class: Card  (representing individual cards)
+### Class: Card  (representing individual cards)

 * Properties:
   * suit (String) → "♥", "♣", "♦", "♠"
   * symbol (String) → "2", "3", ..., "J", "Q", "K", "A"
   * value (int) → 2-14 (numeric mapping of symbols)
 * Methods:
   * toString(): Returns a string representation of the card.

-Class: CardGame (creates a deck)
+### Class: CardGame (creates a deck)

 * Properties:
   * deckOfCards (ArrayList of Card objects)
   * name (String) → Name of the game
 * Constructor:
   * Create and populate deckOfCards with 52 Card objects.
 * Methods:
   * getDeck(): Prints out all cards in the deck.
   * shuffleDeck(): Randomly shuffles deckOfCards (with custom prompt: "please shuffle the cards").
   * dealFirstCard(): Deals the first card and prints it (with custom prompt: "please deal the first card").

-## Stage 2: Implementing Core functionalities
+## Stage 2: Implementing core functionalities

-Class: CardGame (continued)
+### Class: CardGame (continued)

 * Methods:
   * dealCard():
     * Removes and returns the top card from deckOfCards.
   * sortDeckInNumberOrder():
     * Sorts deckOfCards by value.
   * sortDeckIntoSuits():
     * Sorts deckOfCards into groups of suits (hearts, clubs, diamonds, spades).
   * shuffleDeck():
     * Randomly shuffles deckOfCards.
     * Custom Feature: Prompt the player to shuffle the cards.

-## Stage 3: Implementing Snap Game Logic
+## Stage 3: Implementing Snap Game logic

-Class: Snap (extends CardGame)
+### Class: Snap (extends CardGame)

 * Methods:
   * playGame():
     * While the deck is not empty:
-                   * Prompt the player: "please enter your name".
+      1. Prompt the player: "please enter your name".
-                   * Deal a card and show it.
+      2. Deal a card and show it.
-                   * If two consecutive cards match (same symbol), print "SNAP!
+      3. If two consecutive cards match (same symbol), print "SNAP!
 You win!" and exit the loop.
-                   * If no match, continue with the game.
+      4. If no match, continue with the game.

-Custom Features:
+* Custom Features:
   * Prompt the player for a valid name:
-         * Ensure the user provides a name (validation: non-empty).
+    1. Ensure the user provides a name (validation: non-empty).
-     * Prompt to shuffle the cards before starting the game.
+    2. Prompt to shuffle the cards before starting the game.
-     * Prompt to deal the first card at the start of the game.
+    3. Prompt to deal the first card at the start of the game.

-## Stage 4: Adding Two-Player Functionality
+## Stage 4: Adding two-player functionality

-Class: Player
+### Class: Player

 * Properties:
   * name (String)
   * score (int)
 * Methods:
+  * takeTurn():
-         * takeTurn(): Waits for the player to press Enter.
+    * Waits for the player to press Enter.
+  * askForName():
-         * askForName(): Asks the player for their name and validates it (ensures a valid name is entered).
+    * Asks the player for their name and validates it (ensures a valid name is entered).

-Class: Snap (modified)
+### Class: Snap (modified)

-     * New Methods:
+* Methods:
   * playTwoPlayerGame():
     * Alternate turns between two players.
     * If a matching card appears:
-                  * Start a 2-second timer.
+      1. Start a 2-second timer.
-                  * If a player types "snap" within time, they win.
+      2. If a player types "snap" within time, they win.
-                  * If no "snap" within the timer, prompt the other player for their turn.
+      3. If no "snap" within the timer, prompt the other player for their turn.

-Validation & User Interaction:
+## Validation and user interaction

-    * Ask the player for their name (validation: must not be empty).
+1. Ask the player for their name (validation: must not be empty).
-    * Prompt the player to shuffle the cards before starting the game.
+2. Prompt the player to shuffle the cards before starting the game.
-    * Prompt the player to deal the first card, with validation for correct input.
+3. Prompt the player to deal the first card, with validation for correct input.